 Look to our health care law firm for guidance

 Is your hospital in compliance with HIPAA and the Affordable Care Act in Hawaii?
 Has a whistleblower filed a complaint against your medical practice for Medicaid fraud?
 How should you respond?
 What should you do?
-We can help you find the answers to these complicated questions at Torkildson, Katz, Moore, Hetherington & Harris, Attorneys at Law.
+We can help you find the answers to these complicated questions at Torkildson Katz, A Law Corporation.
 Our experienced Hawaii health care attorneys work with hospitals, physicians, surgeons and other health care providers to solve such problems.
 Schedule an appointment with one of our skilled attorneys.

 Our law firm offers a broad spectrum of legal services to clients doing business in Hawaii.
 This includes cases involving compliance with state and federal health care laws, certificates of need, credentialing for medical staff and the formation of health care facilities.
 The following questions focus on topics our law firm regularly deals with in Hawaii with health care providers.

 - What does the False Claims Act have to do with health care law?

 - What does qui tam law have to do with health care law?

 - What is a certificate of need?

 - What are common Affordable Care Act Compliance issues?

 - What are common hospital medical staff credentialing issues?

 - What role does risk assessment and mitigation play in health care?